-The COVID-19 pandemic, along with increasing concerns of an economic recession, have increased the estimation uncertainty in preparing the condensed consolidated interim financial statements, in particular the significant accounting estimates related to the allowance for credit losses.
+The current macroeconomic environment, categorized by a rapid increase in interest rates and concerns of an economic recession, have increased the estimation uncertainty in preparing the condensed consolidated interim financial statements, in particular the significant accounting estimates related to the allowance for credit losses.

-The Company has applied accounting estimates in the condensed consolidated interim financial statements based on economic conditions that reflect expectations and assumptions as at September 30, 2022 about events that management believes are reasonable in the circumstances.
+The Company has applied accounting estimates in the condensed consolidated interim financial statements based on economic conditions that reflect expectations and assumptions as at September 30, 2023 about events that management believes are reasonable in the circumstances.
 There is a considerable degree of judgment involved in preparing the forecasts.
 The underlying assumptions are also subject to uncertainties that are often outside the control of the Company.
 Accordingly, actual economic conditions are likely to be different from those forecasts since anticipated events frequently do not occur as expected, and the effect of those differences may significantly impact accounting estimates in the condensed consolidated interim financial statements.

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited) September 30, 2022
+Notes to Condensed Consolidated Interim Financial Statements (Unaudited) September 30, 2023

-As at September 30, 2022, the Company's allowance for credit losses was largely unchanged compared to March 31, 2022 reflecting ongoing uncertainty over the impact of the COVID-19 pandemic.
+As at September 30, 2023, the Company's allowance for credit losses was largely unchanged compared to March 31, 2023.